What You Need to Know

 If you have a physical or learning disability that you believe you will need accommodation for while at L&C Law, please make sure to contact Associate Dean Libby Davis.
 Dean Davis will discuss your needs with you and, with the help of our Student Support Services office, determine what accommodations will be necessary.

 All L&C students are required to set up an email account through L&C’s college-wide Gmail system.
 Email accounts are created through the Computing Services website.
+A direct link to the account creation page is here.
 You must have paid your first deposit with L&C in order to create an email account.
 Once your account is created, please allow for 24-48 hours for the account to go active.
 Once you have created your account, make sure to check it!
 Communication from Lewis & Clark departments will start to come to you regularly in the summer as we get ready for your arrival.
 If you prefer to use another email address, then make sure to have emails from your lclark.edu account forwarded to the other email address to ensure you receive messages from L&C.

 Each 1L student can be paired with a member of the faculty over the course of his or her 1L year as a part of the Mentor Network.
 The participating faculty meet individually with their advisees and organize group activities.
 The goal of the program is to provide advice and support from faculty members early in the law school experience.
 Faculty members advise on a range of topics, including upper division class selection and paper topics, career planning, and study skills.
 They also act as a support system for their 1L advisees.